rm-hull/webrot/README.md

 # webrot

-A website written in noir.
+A website written in noir that renders the Mandlebrot set

 ## Usage